antofon/100-days-of-code/r2-log.md

 ### R2D72: April 3 2018, Tuesday
 Worked on React App side project.
 Setting up Firebase environment and the interface to interact with operations such as sign-in/up/out.

+### R2D73: April 4 2018, Wednesday
+Worked on React App side project.
+More of setting up Firebase environment, creating the authentication Firebase methods.
+Also reorganized information in Sign-Up and other components to abstracting UI a bit more.